mgreenberry/Waste-Not-Want-Not/README.md

   Every page contains the following features in the footer: -
 * Site header and strapline
 * Contact details (fake)
+* Website creator with link to LinkedIn page

 #### Food List
   1. Food List - displays food stock list in the order of use-by-date